Christopher Jones arrested for University of Virginia shooting that killed three

 He spent his first three years of high school at Varina High School “where he earned honorable mention all-conference as a freshman and second-team accolades as a sophomore and junior”, the bio says.

-Mr Darnell Jones was a “member of the National Honor Society … National Technical Honor Society … president of Key Club … president of Jobs for Virginia Grads Program … named Student of the Year as a freshman and sophomore at Varina … son of Margo Ellis and Christopher Jones, Sr. … has three siblings, Eliza, Darrius and Varian,” the bio reads.
+Mr Jones was also a member of the National Honor Society and was named Student of the Year as a freshman and sophomore at the high school.

-The 22-year-old was previously hailed as something of a success story after overcoming something of a troubled childhood to become a model student.
+The 22-year-old had been hailed as something of a success story after overcoming a troubled childhood to become a model student.

 One of four siblings, he grew up in housing complexes in Richmond, according to a 2018 Times-Dispatch story.